EtchedPixels/FUZIX/Kernel/platform-msx1/README.md

 To do

-the detection logic by ROM hash and find the sunrise etc Sensible user copy routines: We know kernel data is always in common except some awkward corner cases (constants) going K->U. So we can spot the to user case of a 'low' source and bounce it or similar, while just doing a user map and ldir for the others.
+Detection logic by ROM hash and find the sunrise etc Sensible user copy routines: We know kernel data is always in common except some awkward corner cases (constants) going K->U. So we can spot the to user case of a 'low' source and bounce it or similar, while just doing a user map and ldir for the others.
 We badly need the cached path walk though!
-Speed up all the ei/di mess by just keeping a private variable for irqoff state
 Get common and discard and initialized in C000-FFFF of the ROM Then on boot up move SP to BFFF, map the ROM in the top 16K, copy it into 8000-Bxxx and then restore the RAM, and copy it up.
 Then do the normal maps.